 Robert joined Watsi on February 8th, 2015.
-Eleven months ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation traveled 8,500 miles to support Evans, a young father from Kenya, to repair his broken leg and help him walk again.
+Two years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 8,500 miles to support Alex, an 11-year-old boy from Kenya, to treat his clubfoot.